sam-6174/jellytin/cloudflare_tunnel/README.md

 ### Test the Tunnel

-(note that the above DNS settings make take a second to propagate)
+(note that the above DNS settings may take a second to propagate)

 * Open [`https://__MY_SITE__.__COM__`](https://__MY_SITE__.__COM__) in your web browser
 * You should see a page that says: